coringao/roadfighter/CONTRIBUTING.md

 **How to contribute**
 ---------------------

+First off, thanks for taking the time to contribute!
 I love contributions from everyone!

 There are only a few guidelines that we encourage contributors to follow so that we can accept and maintain third party changes.